 Hi!
-I’m Alina, a registered dietitian and first-time mom.
+I’m Alina, a registered dietitian and

 As a busy mama myself, I’m well aware of the million and one ways that life can get in the way of eating well.

 Between diaper changes, sleep-deprivation, marathon feeding sessions and cleaning up after our little ones, it can sometimes be difficult to nourish ourselves as well as we’d like.